 As a Quaker school, education at NGFS is grounded in mutual respect and the belief in equality but time and time again, our students, staff, and families have seen the grave disparity between the notion of liberty and justice for all and the reality of pervasive inequality and racism in our nation.

 Our theme for the year is Facing Racism in a Diverse Nation.
-This summer we have, and will continue to throughout the year, provided opportunities for our community to come together, discuss, reflect, and learn from one another.
+This summer we provided opportunities for our community to come together, discuss, reflect, and learn from one another.
 Our school has much work to do, much to learn, and many ways we can grow as an institution and as individuals as we strive to combat racism effectively and to create an antiracist campus culture.

 Community Building and Perspective Sharing Session With NCCJ (forum open to all NGFS families)

 Staff Forum with Jada Drew (Jada is the principal and founder of Social Designs)

 - Student Forum for rising ACG, Sunrise, Rainbow, and Horizon (PS-4th grade) students and parents

 Our Head of Lower School read the book “Why Are They Kneeling?”
 Students then discussed any questions they had and some of the courageous ways they thought they will change the world?
 The group did some collaborative artwork about symbols for kindness, love, friendship, and being an ally.

 - Student Forum for rising Galaxy and Middle School (5-8th grade) students

 - Student Forum for rising Upper School (9-12th grade) students

 These groups both watched a short film entitled "The History of White People in America" by Pierce Freelon which explores the history of implementation of race.
 A follow-up conversation was facilitated by faculty members and students were able to share their voices and feelings in a safe space.